namoopsoo/namoopsoo.github.io/content/bragdoc/_index.md

 These changes made our integration tests both more intuitive and more accurate, reducing the risk of overlooking significant differences in model behavior.

+## Helped shift the team toward smaller, reviewable pull requests by introducing and socializing Google’s PR best practices., (2025-05-14)
+Our team had been struggling with slow and inconsistent pull request reviews.
+Drawing on practices from a prior team, I introduced Google’s engineering guidance on code reviews, with a particular emphasis on smaller, more focused pull requests.

+Adoption was gradual, but through repeated discussion and example-setting, the team began to converge on this approach.
+Over time, this improved reviewability and reduced friction in the code review process, helping unblock development work more quickly.

 ## Automated ML platform repo search setup with a Bash script and screencast for the wiki, eliminating manual credential updates and data fetch steps., (2025-06)
 In our Git-based ML platform, new repositories are frequently added and removed, making it valuable to search them directly via the file system.
 Previously, setting up for such searches required a manual series of steps: updating temporary Git and Databricks credentials, and fetching the latest intake CSV containing new business data.
 I created a Bash script to automate these steps, guiding the user through the setup without needing to remember specific commands, thereby reducing cognitive load and startup time.
 The script syncs all relevant repositories for immediate use, and I recorded a video screencast to walk through the setup process for easier onboarding.

-## Simplified Databricks package cache updates by replacing a convoluted streaming/event-hub setup with a clear client–server design and a scheduled Azure DevOps pipeline., (2025-07)
+## Simplified Databricks package cache updates by replacing a convoluted streaming/event-hub setup with a clear client–server design and a scheduled Azure DevOps pipeline., (2025-05-29)
 Previously, adding new Python packages to our Databricks package cache relied on a convoluted two-part system: a continuously running streaming notebook listening to Event Hub messages, and a client-side Python wrapper that both pip installed packages locally and triggered the server-side notebook to install them again and cache the wheel files in ADLS.
 Both client and server code were complex and hard to follow.
 I refactored the client–server logic for clarity, replaced the Event Hub–driven streaming notebook with a simpler message-passing mechanism using timestamp-named files, and moved the server-side cache updater into an Azure DevOps pipeline running every six hours.
 This made the workflow easier to maintain and made the constantly running notebook redundant.
+And there is opportunity to stop it in the future.

 ## Automated metadata sync from Databricks registry to Git, reducing bulky PRs to minimal, targeted changes., (2025-03)